wkhattak/Path-Planning/README.md

 1. No target trajectory generation for each possible future state.
 2. No cost function used to decide between *lane change* & * keep lane* states.
+3. Incorporate a controller such as PID or MPC that follows the Path Planner's output path.
+Note that since the output path contains not only desired location information but also the car's desired speed as varying spaced points.
+One idea is to extract the desired speed from the path and then feed that into the controller.
+Another idea is if working with an MPC is to change the cost function so instead of evaluating cost relative to how close you are to a path, instead evaluate by how close the car is to one of the associating points of the path's output.

 ## Basic Build Instructions